-The 2024 outlook for the U.S. and global economies continue to show near-term resiliency despite elevated interest rates, rising consumer and government debt and ongoing geopolitical tensions.
-The U.S. labor markets remain healthy, but are showing signs of slowing and inflation has declined from its peak and is moving closer to the Federal Reserve's long-term inflation target.
+The outlook for the U.S. and global economies continue to show near-term resiliency despite elevated interest rates, rising consumer and government debt and ongoing geopolitical tensions.
+The U.S. labor markets remain stable and inflation has declined from its peak and has moved closer to the Federal Reserve's long-term target.
 The U.S. dollar remains stronger than expected in 2024.
 The combination of high borrowing costs and the strong U.S. dollar has resulted in downward pressure on U.S. export competitiveness.
 The consequences of the wars in Ukraine and the Middle East have impacted and may continue to impact energy and food markets, and global trade.